Skip to main content

 How Long Will the Customs Clearance Take?

-customs clearance fee usa Customs brokerage fees Canada charges are one thing to factor in, but you also need to think about how long things will take.
+Customs clearance fee usa Customs brokerage fees Canada charges are one thing to factor in, but you also need to think about how long things will take.
 Fortunately, many customs documents can be transmitted electronically, and goods can be processed within 24 hours to keep things moving along.
 There’s likely always going to be some delay at a border or customs clearance facility, but the more you can minimize it, the less the impact will be on your business.

 Common Mistakes in Customs Clearance